strimzi/proposals/006-restarting-kafka-connect-connectors-and-tasks.md

 metadata:
   name: my-source-connector
 spec:
-  autoRestart: "false"
+  autoRestart:
+    enabled: false
   ...
 ```

-Similarly, a new field in the `KafkaMirrorMaker2` spec named `autoRestartConnectorsAndTasks` with a value of `false` can be applied, to disable auto-restarting connectors and tasks.
+Similarly, a new field in the `KafkaMirrorMaker2` spec named `autoRestartConnectorsAndTasks` with an `enabled` field value of `false` can be applied, to disable auto-restarting connectors and tasks.

 For example, the following `KafkaMirrorMaker2` CR disables the automatic restarting of the connector and it's tasks when they are in the `FAILED` state:
 ```